Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 Try to disable spacer between widgets and/or use compact mode, see [Configuring wibar][] section.
 Also [switch off unwanted widgets][Switching off unwanted widgets].

+If you have any other issues and you can't find the answer in description above, please write me on kirill.bugaev87@gmail.com.

 [lcpz/awesome-copycast]: https://github.com/lcpz/awesome-copycats
 [Powerline]: https://github.com/powerline/powerline
 [lcpz/lain]: https://github.com/lcpz/lain